sn-lab/MouseGoggles/Versions/EyeTrack/2.0/Parts, Assembly, and Installation README.md

   sudo nano boot/firmware/config.txt
   ```

-- Open the file located in:`MouseGoggles/Versions/EyeTrack/2.0/Install/gc9a01.txt`
+- Open the file located in:`MouseGoggles/Versions/EyeTrack/2.0/Install/configtxt.txt`

-- Copy the gc9a01 text in and paste it at the bottom of the config file (just below the `[all]`section)
+- Copy the entire configtxt contents and paste it at the bottom of the config file (just below the `[all]`section)

 - Restart the PC.